OpenPrograms/Fingercomp-Programs/game-of-life/README.md

 ### Highlighting
 * If cell will *die* on the next generation, it'll be red.
 * If cell will *be born* on the next generation, it'll be dark green.
-* If cell is *alive* in current and next generations, it will be white.
+* If cell is *alive* on current and next generations, it will be white.

 ## Controls
 * `[Space]` *Start* or *pause* simulation.